Yam Pad Thai

 These are actually both sweet potatos!

 I have only had one problem making this and that's over cooking the yams.
 I keep thinking if I roast them a bit longer they will crisp up like Yam Fries.
 What usually happens is they get too soft and are mushy when mixed in with the other ingredients.
 So err on the side of just done.
-As I prefer so julienne them instead of cubing because I like the final look of the salad better, it is extremely easy to over cook them.
+I used to prefer julienning them instead of cubing because I like the final look of the salad better, but have shifted recently.
+I just don't like cutting the hard raw yams, and my local Whole Foods often has them available already cubed into the perfect size.

 1T Oil